Osteopathic Medicine (LECOM) (BS/DO)

 As a student in this program, you will spend three or four years at Seton Hill:

-- learning the science that supports the practice of osteopathic medicine, using advanced technology in state-of-the-art facilities like the Boyle Health Sciences Center
+- Learning the science that supports the practice of osteopathic medicine, using advanced technology in state-of-the-art facilities like the Boyle Health Sciences Center.

-- building confidence, as expert faculty and career professionals work with you one-on-one to keep you moving toward your goals
+- Building confidence, as expert faculty and career professionals work with you one-on-one to keep you moving toward your goals.

-- studying in the liberal arts, to ensure that you have a broad knowledge base that will support you in the years to come
+- Studying in the liberal arts, to ensure that you have a broad knowledge base that will support you in the years to come.

 Then, you’ll move directly into LECOM at Seton Hill, where you’ll benefit from programs of excellence in education, research, clinical care and community service.